The BIMA Lifesavers teaching programme consists of three Lifesaving skills:

 Save a life, save mankind

-Lifesavers is the flagship project of BIMA uniting healthcare professionals in service of their local communities.
+Lifesavers is one of BIMA's many unique projects, uniting healthcare professionals in service of their local communities.

 Through the power of unity on a single day of action, every year, thousands of members of the public are taught Basic Life Support (BLS) skills.
 The project started off as the ‘BLS Mosque Project’ in 2014, teaching life-saving skills in three mosques in London.

-Each year following this, the project has expanded.
+Each consecutive year, the project has expanded.
 Now, mosques from all over the United Kingdom take part in BIMA Lifesavers.
-In 2018, on Saturday 29th September, 756 volunteers came together to teach BLS to over 2,700 members of the public.
+In 2019, on Saturday 28th September, 840 volunteers came together to teach BLS to over 4400 members of the public.

-BIMA Lifesavers 2018 was coordinated by 17 volunteers on the National Team, who worked tirelessly with 11 volunteers from Regional sub-teams to recruit, train and prepare our mosque leads and volunteers for the big day.
-With the help and will of Allah to guide each of our efforts, the day was an immense success.
+BIMA Lifesavers 2019 was coordinated by 13 volunteers on the National Team, who worked tirelessly with 24 volunteers from Regional sub-teams to recruit, train and prepare our mosque leads and volunteers for the event day.
+With the aid and will of Allah, our team’s efforts were guided and Lifesavers 2019 was an immense success.

 Lifesavers so far